 Alternative sources are:

-- Waxelene: This feels like Vaseline, but is made from soy oil, beeswax, and vitamin E.
+- Waxelene: This feels like Vaseline, but contains soy oil, beeswax, and vitamin E.

 - Alba UN Petroleum: This contains a healthy amount of coconut oil to soothe and heal dry skin.